 Freya Bently

-CULTURE AND COMMERCIAL MANAGER
+CULTURE AND COMMUNITY MANAGER

 Martha Harris

-Since 2019, Martha has worked in several different roles in the chapel, never tiring of it's astounding beauty and rich history.
-As the Building Manager, she is dedicated to preserving the chapel and it's history to be enjoyed for generations to come.
 Alongside her work at the chapel, she is also a freelance florist and gardener who grows seasonal flowers in her back garden in East London.

 The Trustees